DeanGilewicz/Surf-And-Paddle/Readme.md

-This is my project.
+This is my Surf and Paddle project.

-# This is my title
+# This is my first project creating a mock up using HTML and CSS

 ## This is a sub-title